 - The Complete University Guide (formerly known as The Good University Guide) places Oxford first (100/100) for Computer Science in 2018.

 - The 2017 Sunday Times University Guide puts Oxford second out of 104 UK universities for Computer Science.
 (The data is behind a paywall.)

 - The 2018 QS University rankings put us second in Europe, and seventh in the world for Computer Science and Information Systems.

 How big is the Department?

-We currently have around 200 undergraduates: there are roughly equal numbers of students on the Computer Science and the Mathematics & Computer Science degrees, and a smaller cohort taking the new degree in Computer Science & Philosophy.
+We currently have around 290 undergraduates: there are roughly equal numbers of students on the Computer Science and the Mathematics & Computer Science degrees, and a smaller cohort taking the newer degree in Computer Science & Philosophy.

 We offer a full-time taught postgraduate course: the MSc in Computer Science (approx 50 students).
 Additionally, around 15 students per year take an MSc in Mathematics and the Foundations of Computer Science (which is administered by the Maths Institute).
-Two part-time postgraduate programmes for professionals are also offered: the MSc in Software Engineering (approx 220 students) and the MSc in Software and Systems Security (approx 90 students).
+Two part-time postgraduate programmes for professionals are also offered: the MSc in Software Engineering and the MSc in Software and Systems Security (approx 400 students across the two programmes).

 Employment Prospects and Industry Experience

 Where do Oxford University Computer Science Graduates go after completing a degree?